System Design Space

 Why this book matters

-Most ML courses stop at model choice and algorithms.
-This book stands out because it walks through the lifecycle of an ML system end to end: from framing the problem and deciding whether ML is needed at all to release, monitoring, and the next round of improvements.
+Most ML courses stop where the model and algorithm are chosen.
+But in production the pain starts after that: the model has to ship, hold its quality, and have someone who fixes it at three in the morning.
+This book walks through the lifecycle of an ML system end to end — from framing the problem and deciding whether ML is needed at all to release, monitoring, and the next round of improvements.

 Valerii Babushkin (Senior Principal at BP) and Arseny Kravchenko (Senior Staff ML Engineer at Instrumental) fill the book with stories from real projects.
-That makes the advice feel less like a set of abstract rules and more like lessons learned from actual launches, mistakes, and repeated iterations.
+That makes the advice read like lessons learned from actual launches, mistakes, and repeated iterations rather than a set of abstract rules.

 A framework for designing ML systems